Jack Suwinski Player Props: Pirates vs. Tigers

 Jack Suwinski At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 125th, his on-base percentage ranks 46th, and he is 20th in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks 131st, his on-base percentage ranks 53rd, and he is 22nd in the league in slugging.

-- Suwinski has had at least one RBI in 36.7% of his games this season (33 of 90), with more than one RBI 11 times (12.2%).
-He has also accounted for three or more of his team's runs in five contests.
+- Suwinski has had at least one RBI in 36.3% of his games this year (33 of 91), with more than one RBI 11 times (12.1%).
+He has also been responsible for three or more of his team's runs in five contests.

-- He has scored in 32 of 90 games this season, and more than once 8 times.
+- He has scored in 32 of 91 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.